eyalgur1/TDoA_Source_Localization/README.md

 # TDoA_Localization
+This code solves the TDoA source localization problem.
 This project was used in our published paper:

 Gur, Eyal, Alon Amar, and Shoham Sabach.
 "Direct, fast and convergent solvers for the non-convex and non-smooth TDoA localization problem." _Digital Signal Processing_ 139 (2023): 104074.